ConservationMetrics/gc-docs/docs/reference/index.md

 Comprehensive documentation for the Guardian Connector platform, including the [GC Scripts Hub](./gc-toolkit/gc-scripts-hub/index.md), [GC Explorer](./gc-toolkit/gc-explorer/index.md), and more.

+**What you'll find:**
+- Reference documentation for the GC Scripts Hub, GC Explorer, and more
+- Common workflows and use cases for the Guardian Connector platform

+**Best for:** Understanding the Guardian Connector platform, planning workflows, and learning how different tools work together in the Guardian Connector ecosystem.

 ### 🔧 **[Integrated Tools](./integrated-tools/)**

 Documentation for all tools integrated within the Guardian Connector ecosystem.
 This section covers both core integrated platforms and additional data integration capabilities.